craigbrinkerhoff/BIGER/README.md

 ```

 ## Getting started
+See 'BIKER-manual.pdf' for all package information.
+Below are some notes to get you started on actually using the package.

 To run BIKER, the following workflow is ideal.
 Note that BIKER follows a standard hydrology setup for the discretization of the river observations along a mass-conserved river reach.
 This means that matrix rows represent spatial steps along the reach while matrix columns represent timesteps for these observations.

 #### Inputs